-

 Why is the Setting Consumer Standards for Lithium-Ion Batteries Act important?

 The Setting Consumer Standards for Lithium-Ion Batteries Act is an important step toward reducing the number of fires caused by lithium-ion batteries in e-bikes and e-scooters.
 Large metropolitan areas like New York City have been significantly impacted by this problem.
 In 2023 alone, the Fire Department of the City of New York responded to 268 battery fires—more than five incidents per week.
 It prompted the city to pass legislation requiring all e-mobility devices, batteries, and related equipment sold or leased in the city to be certified to meet safety standards published by UL Standards & Engagement.
-Since the legislation took effect in September, the number of deaths related to e-mobility fires fell from a record-high 18 in 2023 to one so far this year.
+Since the legislation took effect in September of that year, the number of deaths related to e-mobility fires the rate of injuries and deaths from e-bike fires has started to slow.
+As of September 30, there have been three deaths and 84 injuries from these devices in 2024, compared to 14 deaths and 114 injuries during the same period in 2023.

 Battery fires are not only a New York City problem.
 They are happening everywhere.
 For example, a fire in Washington state in late May left a family without a home due to a charging e-bike.
 Another fire caused by a battery in Texas left a townhome with extensive damage costing $30,000.
 Solutions must be in place to mitigate these fires, wherever they occur.
 By mandating safety standards for e-mobility devices, H.R.
 1797 and S.1008 would ensure that products sold in the U.S. are designed and constructed according to rigorous safety requirements that would reduce the risk of fire and explosion.